Drug Free Workplace Training Materials

 |All the necessary publications, forms and records to carry out the program|

 Imagine you have an employee that starts coming to work late, is less productive, and has become careless in regards to safety.
 You have heard complaints about his drug use and there are rumors he is not the only one.

-To answer these questions with a resounding yes, Safety Services Company, North America’s largest supplier of safety training materials, has developed our Drug Free Workplace Program (DFWP).
-Our DFWP kit provides a manual with instructions, information, and selection sheets that allow you to create a comprehensive written policy that meets your company’s’ needs, as well as the steps you need to take to effective implement your Drug Free Workplace Program.
+To answer these questions with a resounding yes!
+Safety Services Company, North America’s largest supplier of safety training materials, has developed our Drug Free Workplace Program (DFWP).
+Our DFWP kit provides a manual with instructions, information, and selection sheets.
+These will allow you to create a comprehensive written policy that meets your company’s’ needs, as well as the steps you need to take to effective implement your Drug Free Workplace Program.

 The OSHA safety training manual also contains information about Employee Assistance Programs (EAP), and information on drug testing methods and procedures.

-The DFWP kit is designed as a do-it-yourself resource, is compliant with state regulations, and will replace thousands of dollars you would otherwise spend on training during the lifetime of your company.
+The DFWP kit is a do-it-yourself resource.
+We can get you compliant with state regulations.
+This will replace thousands of dollars you would otherwise spend on training during the lifetime of your company.

 Our Drug Free Workplace Program is available in two parts: